 The patient may develop tolerance to the drug with chronic use and require progressively higher doses to maintain pain control.
 Prolonged use of this product may lead to physical dependence and a withdrawal syndrome may occur upon abrupt cessation of therapy.
 When a patient no longer requires therapy with morphine, it may be advisable to taper the dose gradually to prevent symptoms of withdrawal.

-Hyperalgesia that will not respond to a further dose increase of morphine sulfate may very rarely occur in particular in high doses.
+Hyperalgesia that will not respond to a further dose increase of morphine sulfate may occur in particular in high doses.
 A morphine sulfate dose reduction or change in opioid may be required.